 Women whose children have been sexually abused or exploited

-The Women`s Support Project offers support and information to women whose children have been sexually abused or sexually exploited, or where abuse is suspected.
+Unfortunately the Women`s Support Project is not currently able to offer individual support to women whose children have been sexually abused or sexually exploited, or where abuse is suspected.
+This is as a result of funding cuts and we are working to secure alternative funding to re-establish our support service.
 For further information on sexual exploitation please click here.

 If you know or suspect that a child is being sexually abused then you need to take action.
 If the child is at immediate risk you should contact the police.
 Depending on the urgency of the situation you can contact police, social work, your GP, the local children`s hospital or emergency department, or an organisation working against violence against women and children.
 Depending on your relationship to the child you might decide to speak to someone who knows the child better.
 If you are concerned in a work setting you should follow the child protection precedure.